LlysiX/RB4DX-Plugin/README.md

 # RB4DX-Plugin
-GoldHEN Plugin used for loading RB4DX flies, among other enhancements
+GoldHEN Plugin used for loading RB4DX files, among other enhancements

 ## Building